apex-legends-bugs/apex-legends-bugs/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Why could this be happening?**
+Do you think you know the technical reason this is happening?
+Feel free to put your theory here.

 **Clips and Screenshots**
 If applicable, add clips (youtube link or upload here) and screenshots to help explain your problem.